SimonGreyHull/700110-2122-Minimax/README.md

     if (isWin) { return boardState[rowIndex][colIndex]; }
 ```

-Currently it does this by iterating over the

-Test your code.

 ### Know your next commit!

 Remaining focused and making regular commits to source control is a habit that is difficult to build.
 In order to try and cultivate that we will promote an approach of knowing what your next commit will be.
 In this case, it will be to add a vertical win condition.
 To do this, in the CheckForWin method, after we check for horizontal wins, but before we return 0 add a loop that will loop through all of the columns.